-We aim to rebuild settlements in Bajara, with over 300 homes, some primary schools for boys and girls and a drinking water supply scheme.
+We have built about 150 homes in Bajara and 50 more homes are in the pipeline.
+Moreover, we aim to rebuild build primary schools for boys and girls in the area and a drinking water supply scheme.
 This rebuilding will likely continue until the middle of next summer.

 With the majority of the 753 houses in the area destroyed and the number of households with access to clean drinking water dropping from 88 per cent to below 35pc, we hope to build one-fourth of the homes from our own resources and are actively looking for more donors to complete the target by next summer.